Can you share moving truck space?

 You can also use online directories to compare the cost estimates of multiple moving companies at once and ensure you get the best deal possible to get your pieces of furniture to the new location.

-Did I mention we have a list of our highest-rated interstate moving companies
+Did I mention we have a list of our highest-rated interstate moving companies?

-You can also be more flexible around your pick-up and delivery dates to increase the chances of another move coming your way.
+You can also be more flexible around your pickup and delivery dates to increase the chances of another move coming your way.
 The wider the dates and the more companies you contact, the better your odds of finding a cheap backhaul moving rate.

+In addition, it’s worth checking whether any moving companies you’re considering offer discounts if you request a shared truck rental with another customer.
 This could save money on both ends by splitting the moving costs between two parties rather than having each one rent an entire truck for themselves.

 Is backloading the same as backhauling?

 The two terms are often used interchangeably, but technically they’re not the same.
 Backloading refers to loading items onto a truck and transporting them in one direction only.
 The truck would be empty on its return trip.
-Hence the term “backload.”
+Hence the term, “backload.”

-Backhauling, on the other hand, is more like a typical moving job where both pick-up and delivery are required.
+Backhauling, on the other hand, is more like a typical moving job where both pickup and delivery are required.
 The goods may also have to be unloaded at an intermediate stop before being loaded again for delivery.
+This type of moving service typically involves multiple customers and a larger amount of goods than backloading.

-Finally, when securing insurance coverage for your move, read all the fine print carefully to understand your rights and responsibilities.
+When securing insurance coverage for your move, read all the fine print carefully to understand your rights and responsibilities.
 It’s always a good idea to ask questions if anything is unclear, as it could affect the coverage you receive in the event of an incident.

 Pros and cons of sharing a moving truck